 - At least 4 straight sided 250 g sterilised jam jars and lids (jars washed on a hot dishwasher cycle and lids if you’re not using new ones sterilised in boiling water for a couple of minutes.)

-- Place the elderberries and lemon zest in a preserving pan with the water and gently simmer for 35 to 45 minutes until soft.
+- Step 1 Place the elderberries and lemon zest in a preserving pan with the water and gently simmer for 35 to 45 minutes until soft.
 Mash well and remove from the heat.

-- Return to a low heat, stirring until the sugar is dissolved, then stir in the lemon juice.
+- Step 4 Add the weighed out jam sugar and stir, return to a low heat, stirring until the sugar is dissolved, then stir in the lemon juice.

-- Remove from the heat and leave to settle for 5 minutes before skimming the jelly of any scum.
+- Step 8 Remove from the heat and leave to settle for 5 minutes before skimming the jelly of any scum.

-- Add 4 tablespoons of port for every 900 ml of juice used and gently stir in.
+- Step 9 Add 4 tablespoons of port for every 900 ml of juice used and gently stir in.

 Pin Elderberry & Port Jelly for later: